 Other highlights in the garden

-Visitors can walk along the longest green alley in the country – a grassy unbroken path which runs around the perimeter of the garden hugging the ragstone walls.
+Visitors can walk along the garden's green alley – a grassy unbroken path which runs around the perimeter of the garden hugging the ragstone walls.
 Often shaded by foliage, the gentle path is perfect for a summer stroll.
-Such paths were common in large walled gardens, but not many remain.
-At just under one mile long, Knole’s is probably the longest in the country.

 In spring, visitors are treated to a glorious display of purple wisteria along the garden’s western wall.
 The 200-year-old plant is the longest wisteria in the UK and features in Vita Sackville-West’s Knole and the Sackville’s where she wrote of it “dripping its fountains over the wall”.

-Purple and white foxgloves are currently providing colour in the garden and as autumn approaches visitors will be treated to a riot of golden sunflowers.
+Purple and white foxgloves provide colour in the garden during the summer and as autumn approaches visitors will be treated to a riot of golden sunflowers.